Gethe/wow-ui-source/README.markdown

       * Solar Beam is now more responsive when enemies move into or out of it.

+    * Feral

+      * Feral Swiftness now also causes Dash and Stampeding Roar to have a 50/100% chance to instantly remove all movement impairing effects from the affected targets when used.

     * Restoration

       * Gift of Nature (passive) also reduces Tranquility's cooldown by 2.5/5 minutes.

+      * Efflorescence has been redesigned.
+It creates a healing zone at the feet of a Swiftmend target, but this healing zone now restores health equal to 4/8/12% of the amount healed by Swiftmend to the three most injured targets within 8 yards, every 1 second for 7 seconds.
+This periodic effect now also benefits from spell haste, but the individual ticks cannot be critical effects.

+  * Glyphs

+    * Glyph of Rake is now Glyph of Pounce, which increases the range of Pounce by 3 yards.

 **[Hunters][6]**